24 Chic Brands Like Sézane to Elevate Your Wardrobe

 If you’re looking to stock up on high-quality, chic and minimalistic pieces, Mila Vert is your brand.

 I discovered the brand years ago in a tiny boutique in the Marais and have been hooked ever since.
 They are another sustainable brand, which I also love about them.
 Their pieces lean classic and chic, but there’s always a subtle detail or twist that makes them feel fresh, whether it’s an unexpected print, beautiful buttons, or perfectly placed seams.
-This red striped dress with an asymmetric strap is to die for.
+This red striped dress with an asymmetric strap is to die for!!

 Musier Paris has that cool, minimalist French-girl aesthetic down perfectly.
 I find that their pieces always have thoughtful details like a twist in the fabric, an unexpected neckline, or an asymmetric hem, all of which makes this brand feel special.

-I tend to reach for their minimalistic tops when I want to look polished but not overdressed.
+I tend to reach for their minimalistic knits when I want to look polished but not overdressed.
 I’m a big fan of their printed & velvet pants as well!
 The brand is great for those pieces you’ll keep reaching for season after season, and I find the quality to be excellent for the price point.

 Final Thoughts